flotiq/flotiq-gatsby-portfolio-2/README.md

 5. **`/src/assets`**: This directory will contain all static assets for the project (images, favicons, custom fonts).

+6. **`/src/components`**: This directory will contain all small build blocks for your templates and layouts.

+7. **`/src/layouts`**: This directory will contain all layout templates for your pages.

-6. **`/src/pages`**: This directory will contain all static pages for the project.
+8. **`/src/pages`**: This directory will contain all static pages for the project.

+9. **`/src/sections`**: This directory will contain all big build blocks for your project.

-7. **`/src/style`**: This directory will contain global styles for the project.
+10. **`/src/style`**: This directory will contain global styles for the project.

+11. **`/src/templates`**: This directory will contain all templates for automatically generated pages.

-8. **`.eslintignore`**: This file tells eslint which files it should not track / not fix.
+12. **`.eslintignore`**: This file tells eslint which files it should not track / not fix.

-9. **`.eslintrc.js`**: This is a configuration file for [Eslint](https://eslint.org/).
+13. **`.eslintrc.js`**: This is a configuration file for [Eslint](https://eslint.org/).
 Eslint is a tool to help keep the formatting of your code consistent automatically.

-10. **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+14. **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-11. **`.prettierignore`**: This file tells prettier which files it should not track / not fix.
+15. **`.prettierignore`**: This file tells prettier which files it should not track / not fix.

-12. **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
+16. **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-13. **`app.json`**: Configuration file for Heroku deploy.
+17. **`app.json`**: Configuration file for Heroku deploy.
 You can safely remove this file if you do not plan to deploy on Heroku.

-14. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/) (if any).
+18. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-15. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+19. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) for more detail).

-16. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/) (if any).
+20. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-17. **`LICENSE`**: This Gatsby starter is licensed under the MIT license.
+21. **`LICENSE`**: This Gatsby starter is licensed under the MIT license.

-18. **`netlify.toml`**: Configuration file for Netlify deploy.
+22. **`netlify.toml`**: Configuration file for Netlify deploy.
 You can safely remove this file if you do not plan to deploy on Netlify.

-19. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc.).
+23. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc.).
 This manifest is how npm knows which packages to install for your project.

-20. **`README.md`**: A text file containing useful reference information about your project.
+24. **`README.md`**: A text file containing useful reference information about your project.

-21. **`static.json`**: Configuration file for caching the project.
+25. **`static.json`**: Configuration file for caching the project.

-22. **`tailwind.config.js`**: Configuration file for tailwind.
+26. **`tailwind.config.js`**: Configuration file for tailwind.

-23. **`yarn.lock`**: This is an automatically generated file based on the exact versions of your yarn dependencies that were installed for your project. **(You won’t change this file directly).**
+27. **`yarn.lock`**: This is an automatically generated file based on the exact versions of your yarn dependencies that were installed for your project. **(You won’t change this file directly).**

 ## Learning Gatsby